Mr. Daniel Asgari

 Director of Bands

-Mr. Asgari most recently served as the conductor of the Non-Varsity Band, and as the director of the Sub Non-Varsity band upon his arrival at Warren.
+Mr. Asgari serves as the Director of the Marching Band and leads the team taught approach of the concert bands.
+Before arriving at Brandeis, he recently served as the Director of the Non-Varsity Band, and as the director of the Sub Non-Varsity bands at Warren.
 During his time as director of both Non-Varsity bands, the ensemble earned consistent Sweepstakes ratings at Concert & Sight-Reading contest.

 Mr. Asgari also served as the Percussion Director at Warren where the program won numerous awards, including being the 4-time consecutive Grand Champions of the South Texas Drumline Classic.
 In 2015, the Warren Percussion section earned 4th place in the Standstill Division at the Percussive Arts Society International Convention Marching Festival.

 Currently, Mr. Asgari is a member of the Texas Music Educators Association, Texas Bandmasters Association, the Percussive Arts Society, and is endorsed by Innovative Percussion.
 Some of Mr. Asgari’s hobbies include playing golf, live music and supporting the 5 time World Champion San Antonio Spurs & Dallas Cowboys.
-Mr. Asgari is married to Vanessa, his wife of 8 years, and are expecting their first child this fall.
-They also have a wonderfully large English Bulldog named Thor.
+Mr. Asgari is married to Vanessa, his wife of 10 years and together have a beautiful son.
+They also have a wonderfully large English Bulldog named Thor and a smaller French Bulldog that has yet to officially be named.

 Mr. Jesse Cuellar